Nair-Anuja/DataMigration/README.md

-Project documentation is in progress.

 # DataMigration
 In this project , we will be building an end to end pipeline for migrating on-premises database to cloud.
 We will be implementing the project on Azure.

-Project documentation is in progress.

 ## Solution Architecture